theleftbit/Culture/README.md

 We think software is a key asset to any business, and *great* software should be one of your advantages over your competition.
 Building this in-house is something that would take a lot of time, could lead to a lot of bad hires that would eventually brake your company's culture.
 Believe us, **we've seen this happen**.

-The document you are reading says a lot about Blurred Software's culture:
+The document you are reading says a lot about The Left Bit's culture:
 * It's written in Markdown.
 * It's in a public GIT repository.
 * Everyone in the organization has write access.